 It is important to first talk about duty-free allowance on gold to India.
 If gold is brought into India in the form of Gold Bars, Biscuits, or Coins, the individual has to pay duty on the entire volume of gold brought in.
 However, if the individual decides to bring gold in the form of gold ornaments, then the duty-free allowance is provided up to Rupees 50, 000 (Rupees Fifty Thousand) for men and up to Rupees 1, 00, 000 (Rupees One Lac) for women.
 According to a new amendment to the rules governing duty free allowance of gold in 2016, the duty free allowance has been restricted to a weight of 20 grams with a value not exceeding Rupees 50, 000 for men and a weight of 40 grams with a value not exceeding Rupees 1, 00, 000 for women.
 A duty-free allowance is also applicable for children up to two years of age.
 For children more than two years, duty-free allowance for gold ornaments is allowed only if the child has stayed abroad for more than one year, the same rule as applicable to any adult individual.
 When individuals travel to India, they should carefully check the recent updates regarding customs duty for any changes in the duty-free allowance on gold to India.

-Further, for individuals who wish to bring gold above duty-free allowance levels, it important to understand the import duty on gold in India.
+Further, for individuals who wish to bring gold above duty-free allowance levels, it important to understand the import duty on gold in India. and even should understand the Indian customs rules for gold.
 Individuals can bring up to one kilogram of gold into India since 2012 (Prior to that individuals were allowed to bring in ten kilograms of gold in India) after paying the legal customs duty on the gold if they have stayed abroad for more than six months.
 The individuals who bring gold above the allowed limits can be subjected to pay customs duty of ten percent over the value of gold.
 As per the latest announcement of Union Budget 2018-19, an additional surcharge of three percent would be levied upon the aggregate of Indian customs rules for gold.
 This has serious implications on the import duty on gold in India.

 Procedure For Import Of Gold in India